AlexHoangx/c1/Q1/README.md

 ## Security Practical Platform
 This is my own project in the first company aiming at automatically building a vulnerable lab for security practice in simple way using on-premise system.
 This project is written by Python, using SDK and Network framework to connect with each endpoint.
 The frontend customize from GNS3 web-client to able to call API server.

+*Noted: Architecture has been design to fit with resources, business of company in that time*

 ![Complex topology](img/q1-2.png)

 We have 3 parts of this platform: